psquared-dev/notes/aws/aws.md

 ## IAM

+* IAM is a global service.
 * By default, a explicitly deny, always overrides explicit allow.
 * IAM policy can only be attached to user and groups, it can't be attached to things like EC2, S3.
-* By default, an IAM user has non explicitly deny for all AWS services.
+* By default, an newly created IAM user has non explicitly deny for all AWS services.
 * Never store API keys on EC2 instance.
 * IAM users with even admin access don't have access to billing details.
 To enable billing details for IAM user, enable "IAM user and role access to Billing information" setting in root user Accounting section.
 * At a point IAM users can at-most have 2 access keys
+* User can have one or more policies.

 ---------------------------

 ### IAM Roles

+* A role is something that another entity can assume and in doing so acquires the specific permission defined by the role.
+* Entities that can assume a role include AWS resources (such as EC2) or non-AWS account holder who may need temporary access to AWS resources (through a service like Active Directory).
+* Role must be used in such scenarios because policy can't be directly attached to AWS resources.
+* Other user can assume a role for temporary access to AWS accounts and resources having something like active directory or single sign-on service (facebook, google) assume an "identity provider access" role.
 * Only one role can be attached to EC2 instance at a time.
 * Roles don't have API credentials (only users can have them).